alexjball/PioT/README.md

 When flashing a new image to an SD card, you specify the application repo and initial network configuration.
 On boot, the Pi will establish network, download the application repo, and run the application based on the `.piot.yaml` file.

+# SystemD Background

+Systemd is the initialization system for recent versions of Debian.
+It coordinates all the services that makes up a running Linux system.
+Unit files specify how to start resources and services.

+Systemd loads units from specific directories. `systemctl enable/disable` installs units into these directories using symlinks.
+Units can specify (reverse) dependencies on other units.

+Units can be run individually with `systemctl start/stop`.
+To boot the system, SystemD starts a default target unit, and uses the dependency graph to bring up the rest of the system.